iCHAIT/Elliptical-Curve-Cryptography/README.md

 In cryptography, the ElGamal encryption system is an **asymmetric key encryption** algorithm for **public-key** cryptography which is based on the **Diffie–Hellman key exchange**.
 It was described by Taher Elgamal in 1985.

+ElGamal has the **disadvantage** that the ciphertext is twice as long as the plaintext.

+It has the **advantage** the same plaintext gives a different ciphertext (with near certainty) each time it is encrypted

 ElGamal encryption consists of three components -

 * **The key generator**